jakewilliami/scripts/bash/readme.md

 ```
 exec bash
 ```
-at the end of the script that doesn't work (see `bash/mt` and `bash/mymacros`) as an alias, and it now works.
+at the end of the script that doesn't work (see `bash/mt`, `bash/mymacros`, and `bash/scripts`) as an alias, and it now works.
 However, this is not the [best option](https://unix.stackexchange.com/a/278080/372726) (see comments by @G-Man).

+I think I have to do this if I am parsing options...
+I will be working on a way around this (see issue #70&mdash;`ghi show 70`).

 ## Chromatic Echos